 The retina is the part of the eye that senses light and translates images into signals sent to the brain.
 The eye’s lens focuses images onto the retina and then sends the image data to the brain via the optic nerve.
-When retinal degeneration occurs, seeing properly becomes difficult, if not impossible.
-Our ICON Eyecare retinal specialists use the most advanced techniques and technologies to offer patients the most effective and customized retinal treatment plan available.
+When retinal degeneration occurs, seeing properly becomes difficult, if not impossible, and that makes it harder to live a healthy, happy life.

 Age-Related Macular Degeneration (AMD)